Sundsvallskommun/shared-workflows/README.md

-# Shared workflows for the API-team
+# Shared workflows for Sundsvalls Kommun

-Contains shared workflows for the API-teams services to reuse.
+Contains shared workflows.
+Can be used by all the teams in the SundsvallsKommun organization.
 ##
 Copyright (c) 2024 Sundsvalls kommun